KipCollo/ToolsCorn/Mobile/dart/class.md

 `Creating a class` - Use `class` keyword to declare a class in Dart.A class definition starts with the keyword class followed by the class name, and class body enclosed by pair of curly braces.

-`constructors` - it is a block of code that inoitializes the newly created object.Dart represents a constructor with same na,e as that of class.
+`constructors` - it is a block of code that initializes the newly created object.Dart represents a constructor with same name as that of class.

-`Getter $ Setter` - Getters and Setters are used to effectively protect your data,particularly when creating classes.For each instance variable, a getter method returns its value while a setter method sets or updates its value.
+`Getter & Setter` - Getters and Setters are used to effectively protect your data,particularly when creating classes.For each instance variable, a getter method returns its value while a setter method sets or updates its value.

 Getter are defined using `get` keyword, whereas setters are defined using the `set` keyword.
 NOTE:- '=>' operator is for returning a value in a brief way.